DaveMcEwan/dmpvl/prs/slideset/SvlintOverview_0h30m/notes.md

   on the syntax tree emitted from the parser.
 - That means it doesn't know anything about wrongly driven signals, or unconnected ports, or X-propagation, or any of those higher-level concepts.
+- So without all those things, what's the point?
-- However, you can save quite a bit of time, if you can be sure of certain things before wasting time in a code review.
+- You can save quite a bit of time, if you can be sure of certain things before wasting time in a code review.
 - Things like
   - naming conventions are followed